Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 ---

-4. Mental exercise instead of constant movement
+4. Mental stimulation instead of constant physical activity

 Trick training:

-Intelligence toys or DIY games
+Interactive toys or DIY games

-(e.g. hiding treats in the muffin tray)
+(e.g., hiding treats in a muffin tin)

-Thinking games with food dispensers
+Puzzle games with food dispensers

-This way your dog learns to concentrate on a task.
+This way, your dog learns to concentrate on a task.

 ---

-5. Clear daily structure and rituals
+5. Clear daily structure and routines

 • Schedule fixed rest periods after walks or play sessions